|Flash Pass Attraction|

 This particular ride layout is quite common among many Six Flags parks.
 Starting in the early 1990s, these B&M Inverted coasters began to pop up and were themed around Batman.
 Batman: The Ride exists at the following parks: Six Flags Over Texas, Great America, Magic Mountain, Great Adventure, St. Louis, and Six Flags Over Georgia.
 The ride is so common that three of them exist in the state of Texas alone (Fiesta Texas, Six Flags Over Texas, and SeaWorld San Antonio).

 What make's Fiesta's model unique?
-It is a "mirrored" version of the ride and it is also not themed around Batman.
+It is a "mirrored" version of the ride and it is also not themed around the DC Comics Batman character.